 • “Grow the size of the chassis pool to keep up with the explosive growth in containerized trade in the Southeast, both in terms of number of chassis and more realistic trigger levels for the injection of new chassis;

-• “Provide an at cost model per day of use which removes the current economic discontinuities which apparently exist between the various segments in the market that use chassis services.”
+• “Provide an ‘at cost’ model per day of use which removes the current economic discontinuities which apparently exist between the various segments in the market that use chassis services.”

 In its letter to the FMC, IICL said.
 “The first two bullet points are not matters that require anything close to the sweeping changes the agreement parties have decided to make to the current pool structure.”